elisha133/alx-zero_day/0x03-git/README.md

 ### 4. Collaboration: Be Up to Date

 Update the `README.md` from GitHub's web interface, then locally fetch these changes, create a file documenting the Git command used, add, commit, and push it.
+How to be up to date on git.

 ### 5. HAAA What Did You Do???